rust-lang/rust-analyzer/README.md

 $ chmod +x dist/verus-analyzer-x86_64-unknown-linux-gnu
 ```

+#### Windows:

+Locate the generated zip file `dist\verus-analyzer-x86_64-pc-windows-msvc.zip` and extract it (e.g.,
+through right-click + extract all).
+Then you should see the file `dist\verus-analyzer-x86_64-pc-windows-msvc\rust-analyzer.exe`
+that you are going to use as the verus-analyzer binary.

 ### 2. IDE Setup

 To use `verus-analyzer` in your IDE (e.g., VS Code, EMACS or VIM) you need to configure your IDE to use the compiled `verus-analyzer` binary instead of `rust-analyzer` for `*.rs` files.